 THE UNITED KINGDOM NATIONAL QUALITY ASSESSMENT SCHEME FOR HAEMATINIC ASSAYS

 If you suspect you may be suffering from B12 deficiency, then take action now.
-Disregard blood levels of B12 entirely, and go by symptoms alone.
-There’s a short window of opportunity for effective intervention, especially to those with neurological symptoms.
+Disregard blood levels of B12 and go by symptoms alone.
+There’s a short window of opportunity for effective intervention, especially to those with nerve-related symptoms.
 The risk is too high.
-Wait long enough, and you end up with severe, lifelong neurological damage.
-When you suffer from B12 deficiency, the myelin around your nerves gradually and most likely irreversibly strips off.
-Injecting B12 early (and daily) may save your nerve system, life quality, and sanity.
-B12 shots are the best way avoid major nerve damage.
+Wait long enough, and you end up with severe, lifelong neurological damage, because the myelin sheath around your nerves gradually strips off.

 Best of luck.